digidotcom/xbee-python/doc/user_doc/configuring_the_xbee_device.rst

 `````````````````

 There are other AT parameters that cannot be read or written.
 They are actions
-that are executed by the XBee device.
-The XBee Python library has several
+that are executed by the XBee.
+The XBee Python Library has several commands
-commands that handle most common executable parameters, but to run a parameter
+that handle the most common executable parameters.
-that does not have a custom command, you can use the ``execute_command()``
+To run a parameter that does not have a custom command, you can use the
-method provided by all the XBee device classes.
+``execute_command()`` method provided by all the XBee classes.

 +-----------------------------+-------------------------------------------------------------------+
 | Method                      | Description                                                       |